withastro/docs/src/pages/en/guides/pagination.md

 </ul>
 ```

 The `page` prop has several useful properties, but the most important one is `page.data`.
-This is the array containing the page's slice of data that you passed to the `paginate()` function.
+This is the array containing the page’s slice of data that you passed to the `paginate()` function.
 For example, if you called `paginate()` on an array of 150 Pokemon:

 - `/1`: `page.data` would be an array of the first 10 Pokemon
 - `/2`: `page.data` would be an array of Pokemon 11-20